longturn/freeciv21/docs/Coding/mapgen.rst

   Rivers must flow in the direction which takes it to the tile with the lowest value on the height map.

-If these rules haven't decided the direction, the random number generator gets the decision.
+If these rules failed to decide the direction, the random number generator makes the decision.

 Once a river has been formed, it is added to the map by adding the river extra as needed.
-If the river goes through terrains where rivers are forbidden, the terrain is simply changed.
+If the river goes through terrain where rivers are forbidden, the terrain is simply changed.
 The whole process is repeated until enough tiles are covered with rivers according to the :ref:`river fraction <mapgen-fractions>`.